danielstegink/HollowKnight.ExaltationExpanded/ExaltationExpanded/SPOILERS.md

 ![Unbreakable Greed](https://github.com/danielstegink/HollowKnight.ExaltationExpanded/blob/main/ExaltationExpanded/Resources/24_G.png?raw=true)

-Increases the amount of geo gained from all sources.
+Increases the amount of geo gained from all sources by 10%

 Glorified by completing the Pantheon of the Master with CHARMS bound.